soujanyaamd/PD-training/README.md

 # Advanced Physical Design using OpenLANE and Sky130 PDK
-> This repository is developed as a part of Digital VLSI SoC Design and Planning Workshop conducted by VLSI System Design.
+> This repository is developed as a part of Physical Design Training conducted by VLSI System Design.
-> The training is arraged by Ansys Software Pvt.
+> The training is arranged by Ansys Software Pvt.
 Lmt.
 > The training covers the RTL2GDSII Workflow.

 ## How to talk to computers?